 |Cost per 100,000 population||£1,285,742||£1,758,334||£1,817,285|

-Source: Sport England commissioned data from British Heart Foundation Health Promotion Research Group for Primary Care Trusts (PCTs), reworked into estimates for Local Authorities (LAs) by Trends Business Research Ltd (TBR).
+Source: Sport England commissioned data from British Heart Foundation Health Promotion Research Group for Primary Care Trusts (PCTs).
+This was reworked into estimates for Local Authorities (LAs) by Trends Business Research Ltd (TBR).
 Measure: Health costs of physical inactivity, split by disease type for 2009/10.

-For more information, see Sport England: Data guidance .
+For details, visit: Sport England: Data guidance .

 The local picture

-The Calderdale Council Talkback survey conducted in Calderdale showed that 60% did 150 or more minutes of walking, cycling or sports per week.
+The Council's Talkback survey (in Calderdale) showed that 60% did 150 minutes (or more) walking, cycling or sports, per week.

 The 2015 Active People Survey (released December 2015) showed that:

-- 38% of adults (aged 16 and over) in Calderdale participate in sport for 1 x 30minutes per week.
+- 38% of adults (aged 16 and over) in Calderdale take part in sport for 1 x 30 minutes per week.
 However, 54% of people do none at all;

 - 21.6% of adults are members of a club, 16% receive tuition, 13.6% compete and 13.9% volunteer in sport;